andresbrun/ABCustomUINavigationController/README.md

 Subclass of UINavigationController for overwriting push and pop methods to create new transitions effects.
 Currently it has been implemented two transition animations:

 ### SquaresFlip
-The screen is split in squares and each one rotates until showing the new controller.
-It has two animation variation:
+The screen is split into squares and each one rotates until showing the new controller.
+It has two animation variations:
+- Randomly
+- Horizontally

+### Pixelate
+The screen is split into pixels and each one fadeout displaying next view.
+It has two animation variations:
 - Randomly
 - Horizontally